 What are the signs my cat/dog might have ear mites?

 Ear mites usually appear as a black, dry, coffee ground-like appearance in the ears.
-They can cause a lot of discomfort because they are very itchy, irritating and can be painful.
+They can cause a lot of discomfort because they are very itchy, irritating, and can be painful.
 The ear mite feeds on skin debris, that can cause inflammation, which creates a secondary infection.
 As your pet scratches, they are causing damage to their ear which can leave scratches and scabs around the ears.
-They also might shake their head and or vocalize when you touch the ears.
+They also might shake their heads and/or vocalize when you touch the ears.

 Are ear mites contagious?
 How do I treat my pet?